 From 2009 through 2013, Professor Hughes also worked in the Obama Administration as Senior Advisor to the Undersecretary of Commerce for Intellectual Property.
 In that capacity he was the United States chief negotiator for the Beijing Treaty on Audiovisual Performances (2012) and the Marrakesh Treaty for the Blind (2013).

-In the 1990s, Professor Hughes did volunteer work in democracy development in Latin America, west Africa, and the Balkans, including serving as deputy producer for the first televised presidential debates in Bosnia (1998) following the Dayton Peace Accords.
+In the 1990s, Professor Hughes did volunteer work in democracy development in Latin America, west Africa, and the Balkans.
 From 2005 to 2009, he served as chairman of the Technicolor/Thomson Foundation for Film and Television Heritage, headquartered in Paris.

-Professor Hughes is the author of several articles on intellectual property, internet law, international arbitration, and linguistics.
+Professor Hughes is the author of many articles on intellectual property, internet law, international arbitration, and linguistics.
+He has practiced law in Paris and Los Angeles.
+As a Henry Luce Scholar, he clerked for the Lord President of the Malaysian Supreme Court in Kuala Lumpur.
 He was educated at Oberlin and Harvard.